tomassurna/MyBloc/README.md

 COMP-3800 (Blockchain) Final Project.

-# MyBlock
+# MyBloc

 ## Introduction

-MyBlock is an image sharing market platform where users are profit from their posts.
+MyBloc is an image sharing market platform where users are profit from their posts.
 The initial project was a social media app that resembled classic moguls, however the implementation as a Dapp allowed changes to the traditional formula.
-MyBlock takes advantage of transactional capabilities of Ethereum and treats images as commerce and profit from them.
+MyBloc takes advantage of transactional capabilities of Ethereum and treats images as commerce and profit from them.
 Users select images to post that can be accessed by others for a minimum fee.
 The image itself is stored on IPFS with its reference hash stored on the blockchain.
 Using the hash, the image can be rendered easily to view.
 When a user purchases a post, it can be viewed alongside their original posts via the profile page, which is associated with the given address.
-Earnings from MyBlock go directly to the user without a percantage being taken.
+Earnings from MyBloc go directly to the user without a percantage being taken.

 ## Features